Have you or are you currently completing a family medicine residency in Canada or the United States?

 Are you wondering what to do for enhanced skills training and have an interest in research?

-If you answered yes to these questions, the Clinician Scholar Program offers a third year residency that will provide you with the skills to become a clinician scientist in family medicine.
+If you answered yes to these questions, the Clinician Scholar Program, Academic track (CSP-A) offers a third year of residency training to provide the skills for a career in Academic Family Medicine.

-Offered by the Department of Family Medicine, this unique one year program provides solid training in research methods.
+Offered by the Department of Family Medicine, these unique programs provide solid training in research methods.

-In addition, the program offers an opportunity to complete a M.Sc degree that will make you a highly competitive candidate, while maintaining your clinical skills.
+In addition, these tracks offer an opportunity to complete a Master of Science degree to make you a highly competitive candidate, while maintaining your clinical skills.

-The Clinician Scholar Program (CSP) provides a third year residency training salary for those interested in conducting research relevant to the discipline and practice of family medicine.
+The CSP-A provides a third year residency training salary for those interested in an academic career in Family Medicine.

 Residents in the CSP complete the courses required for the MSc in Family Medicine without any additional course fees.
-Residents are encouraged to apply for the Master of Science Program while simultaneously applying to the CSP.
-In this way, they will obtain the MSc upon completing their thesis in a second year as a Clinical Research Fellow.
-During the CSP, residents continue to work in a family medicine setting two half-days per week.
-This might be a continuation of their clinical practice from their first two years of family medicine residency, or it might be in a different context that relates to a specific area of interest.
+Residents are encouraged to apply for the Master of Science Program while simultaneously applying to the CSP-A and CSP-R. In this way, they will obtain the MSc upon completing their thesis.
+During the CSP-A and the CSP-R, residents continue to work in a family medicine setting two half-days per week.
+This might be a continuation of their clinical practice from their first two years of family medicine residency, or it might be in a different context in a specific area of interest.

 Required Course Work

 January - April

 CSP residents attend an annual networking event jointly hosted by the four Quebec university-based family medicine departments.
 They are also encouraged to attend the North American Primary Care Research Group annual meeting and the Family Medicine Forum.
 These events provide opportunities to build a collaborative network in support of an academic career.